lsmo-epfl/aiida-lsmo/docs/source/workflows.rst

 The :py:class:`~aiida_lsmo.workchains.cp2k_phonphy.Cp2kPhonopyWorkChain` computes the displacements and the forces that are needed to compute the phonons of a structure.
-The final output is the SingleFile ``phonopy_params.yaml`` which contains all these info and can be loaded using the [Phonopy API](https://phonopy.github.io/phonopy/phonopy-module.html#shortcut-to-load-input-files-phonopy-load).
+The final output is the SingleFile ``phonopy_params.yaml`` which contains all these info and can be loaded using the `Phonopy API <https://phonopy.github.io/phonopy/phonopy-module.html#shortcut-to-load-input-files-phonopy-load>`_ .
 Note that, to keep the design of the work chain simple, the final outputs are created within the work chain, and have therefore broken provenance with respect to the structure and the calculations.